 An MSU report on Healthy Living for Wyandotte's DDA supports many of the recommendations in this plan.
-Read that plan for recommendations specific to Downtown.
-A few of that plan's recommendations support this plan's goals to
+Read that plan for even recommendations specific to Downtown.

 - Activate alleys

 - Additional downtown housing

 - Continue to support community garden and farmer's market